 How long can I stay at the Healthy Living Centre?

-You are welcome to stay at the Centre up to 28 days, with the possibility of extending your stay up to a maximum of 3 months.
+We have a minimum two night stay, and a maximum three month stay at the centre.
 In addition to holiday and respite stays, we also welcome guests looking for medium-term transitional accommodation as they prepare to return home after injury.

 What times are check-in and check-out?

 Check-in time for guests is from 3:00pm – 5:00pm, Monday to Friday.